Isma27K/ManageWise-Backend/README.md

 - `jwtAuth.js`: Authenticates requests using JWT
 - CORS handling for cross-origin requests

+## File Uploads

+- Multer is used for handling file uploads
+- Uploaded files are stored in the `uploads` directory

 ## Error Handling

 - Custom error responses for various scenarios (401, 403, 404, etc.)